Environment & Ecology

 Birds

-Great Salt Lake is an avian oasis where 10 million migratory birds visit annually to rest, refuel and breed.
+The Great Salt Lake is an avian oasis where as many as 12 million migratory birds visit annually to rest, refuel and breed.

 Bison at Great Salt Lake Ecosystem Program